 If you have questions about the meaning of baptism or questions about your relationship with Jesus, please contact Cyndi Cooke to schedule an appointment with a pastor.

 For children in the second through fifth grades, our Baptism Basics class helps children understand the significance of baptism and their decision to accept Christ.
-For information, contact Amy Mancuso in Children's Ministry for class schedule.
+For information, contact Amy Johnson in Children's Ministry for class schedule.

 For students grades 6th-12th, a baptism class is held the 2nd Sunday of every month at 8:30 am in room 3.306.
 Parents and students should attend together.
-Contact Amy Mancuso to register.
+Contact Amy Johnson to register.
 For questions or more information, please contact the Student Ministry office at 331-5050.

 |Lakeline Campus||Steiner Ranch Campus|